 Borrowers who can’t obtain an unsecured personal loan at favorable rates may be able to consolidate their debts with a home equity loan.
 However, this option has a serious downside for single parents: Because your house serves as collateral, falling behind on payments could cause you to lose your home.
 Single parents should not consolidate with a home equity loan without first speaking to a credit counselor and exploring other options.

 Debt settlement lowers a borrower’s credit score and should not be entered into unless absolutely necessary, but it can offer relief to borrowers who cannot pay the full amount of their unsecured debts, such as credit card balances.
 In debt settlement, you negotiate with your creditors, and if they agree that you probably won’t be able to pay everything you owe, they may accept payment for part of the balance and forgive the rest.

 To enroll in a debt management program, you would meet with a credit counselor and share information about your finances.
 The credit counselor then creates a plan in which you makes one monthly payment, which the program divides and distributes to your various creditors.
 The program may negotiate on your behalf to secure better interest rates or other terms.
 This is a good option for single parents who have enough income to continue making payments and who are willing to comply with the conditions of the program, such as not opening any new credit cards.

-Whichever option a single parent chooses to pursue, meeting with a nonprofit credit counselor is always a good idea.
+Whichever option a single parent chooses to pursue, talking with a non-profit credit counselor is always a good idea.
 Besides discussing debt relief and setting up a debt management plan, if appropriate, a credit counselor can assist you in budgeting for a family with a single income and can advise you on avoiding excessive debt in the future.